karesansui/karesansui/doc/sphinx/README.md

 ######1.
 Generate po file.

-If you want to update exising po file, you can merge translations using following approach:
+If you want to update existing po file, you can merge translations using following approach:

     # msgmerge --update locale/[lang]/LC_MESSAGES/index.po _build/locale/index.pot